Azure/AzureStackHCI-EvalGuide/archive/steps/5_ExploreAzSHCI.md

 Product improvements
 -----------
-If, while you've worked through this guide, you have an idea to make the product better, whether it's something in Azure Stack HCI 20H2, Windows Admin Center, or the Azure Arc integration and experience, let us know!
+If, while you work through this guide, you have an idea to make the product better, whether it's something in Azure Stack HCI, Windows Admin Center, or the Azure Arc integration and experience, let us know!
 We want to hear from you!

-[Head on over to our Azure Stack HCI 20H2 UserVoice page](https://feedback.azure.com/forums/929833-azure-stack-hci "Azure Stack HCI 20H2 UserVoice"), where you can share your thoughts and ideas about making the technologies better.
-If however, you have an issue that you'd like some help with, read on...
+For **Azure Stack HCI**, [Head on over to the Azure Stack HCI 21H2 Q&A forum](https://docs.microsoft.com/en-us/answers/topics/azure-stack-hci.html "Azure Stack HCI 21H2 Q&A"), where you can share your thoughts and ideas about making the technologies better and raise an issue if you're having trouble with the technology.

 Raising issues
 -----------